FIELD JOURNAL.

 Stop Renting Intelligence: The Architect’s Case for On-Prem DSLMs

 The new center of gravity.
 Visualizing the shift from massive public cloud “Brain” models to distributed, highly specialized on-prem “Neural Nodes.”
-The “Honeymoon Phase” of Generative AI is over.
-For the last two years, we treated AI like a utility bill.
-We swiped the corporate credit card, sent our data to an API endpoint (Mistral,…
+AI repatriation isn’t a trend anymore — it’s an architectural reckoning.
+For the last two years, enterprises treated AI like a utility bill: swipe the corporate card, send data to an API endpoint, pay…

 The Unpatched Gap: Architecting Survival for the “Double EOL” Reality